kishan-11/js_output_questions/rn/VirtualDOM/React Fiber/thoery.md

 # React Fiber Architecture: Guide & Examples

 React Fiber is the reconciliation engine introduced in React 16.
-It’s a complete rewrite of the core algorithm that enables better scheduling of rendering tasks.
+It's a complete rewrite of the core algorithm that enables better scheduling of rendering tasks.

 ---